-48 Years Ago: The Kinks Take Their Career to a New Level With ‘Something Else by the Kinks’
+How the Kinks Took Their Career to a New Level With ‘Something Else’

 With their fifth album, Something Else by the Kinks, the Kinks vaulted themselves from a breakout band and established that they were around to stay in the world of rock ‘n’ roll.